ak021/ak-js-bits-and-pieces/round-2/0_misc.md

 > - In JavaScript, primitive values are data types that are not objects and do not have properties or methods.
 They are immutable, meaning their values cannot be changed once they are created.
 JavaScript has six primitive types: undefined, null, boolean, number, string, and symbol.
 > - Primitive values are directly stored in memory and have a fixed size, which makes them more efficient to store and manipulate compared to objects.
+> - These primitive types are immutable, meaning their values cannot be changed once assigned.
+They are directly stored in memory and are compared by their value rather than by reference.
 >
 > <span style="color:aqua;font-size:15px">undefined:</span> Represents the absence of a value or an uninitialized variable.
 >  <span style="color:aqua;font-size:15px">null:</span> Represents the intentional absence of any object value.